JuliaMolSim/Molly.jl/docs/src/documentation.md

 ```

 The Gromacs setup procedure should be considered experimental.
-Currently Ewald summation methods, constraint algorithms and high GPU performance are missing from the package, so Molly is not suitable for production simulations of biomolecules.
+Currently Ewald summation methods, full support for constraint algorithms and high GPU performance are missing from the package, so Molly is not suitable for production simulations of biomolecules.
 Stay tuned for developments in this area.

 ## Enhanced sampling